 Mayapán was the most dominant city in the Yucatán Peninsula from around 1200-1441 AD, controlling much of the north and northeast.
 But the Itzá dynasty was toppled by a revolt around 1380, with the Cocom dynasty taking its place.

 Several decades later, the Xiu dynasty would take power, though Mayapán would eventually fall around 1450.
 The main centers of power would then shift to the peninsula’s east coast.

-When the Spanish arrived in the 16th century.
-Mayapán continued to appear prominently in local historical accounts, as no contemporary cities came close to matching its former glory.
+When the Spanish arrived in the 16th century, Mayapán was still remembered fondly in local historical accounts, as no contemporary cities came close to matching its former glory.
 In fact, it’s from Mayapán that we get the name Maya, a term the Spanish used to refer to all those once under Mayapán’s dominion.